-DIFFERENT ANGLE.
-SPECIAL EFFECT.
+SPECIAL EFFECT

-A huge white light emanates from the contraption, like their own atomic blast wave.
+A huge white light emanates from the set, like its own atomic blast wave.
 The entire room is filled with a BLINDING AURA for a second or two, before it actually gets sucked into the TV.

 WIDE ANGLE.
-LIVING ROOM.
+LIVING ROOM